Print on Demand Niche Testing: Avoid Costly Mistakes

 • Test one change at a time based on the feedback you actually get.

-• Keep the cycle short—days or weeks, not months.
+• Keep the cycle short like days or weeks and not months.

 This way you avoid the common pitfall of investing in bulk print on demand orders that might never sell.